Performance Bond Requirements by State: Little Miller Act Thresholds

 Need a Performance Bond?

-Performance and payment bonds protect taxpayers, contractors, and suppliers on public construction projects worth over $2 trillion annually.
+Performance bonds and payment bonds protect taxpayers, contractors, and suppliers on public construction projects worth over $2 trillion annually.
 Every U.S. state has enacted bonding requirements for public works, creating a complex patchwork of thresholds ranging from $0 (Arizona and Mississippi require bonds on all projects) to $500,000 (Virginia).
+Before bidding, it pays to confirm what your state requires for the specific project type.

 Federal Miller Act: